Уро́к 4

 You may notice (I hope) that all these ordinal numbers look suspiciously like adjectives.
 Well, they are.

 Below are ordinal numbers 1st – 31st.
 You may guess why you might need exactly those numbers.
-On the next page, you will find a Quizlet to help you learn these. *Note the unexpected and soft endings for ‘third’.
-Memorize these.
+On the next page, you will to practice these. *Note the unexpected and soft endings for the ordinal number ‘third’.

 We’re learning how to say the 1st to the 30th for a very specific reason.
-Any guesses what that is?
+Given the other topics we’ve learned so far, any guesses why we need ordinal numbers here?
 After studying this table, how do you think you would say the 31st?

 *Note: these are given in their masculine singular forms!